 If you are the biological father of the child and you wish to have custody or joint custody, then you will first need to speak to an attorney about child legitimization.
 This is an application to the court to have this done as most times the women do not voluntarily agree to this for fear of losing custody of the child.
 Once you have completed this process then the next step is another application to the court for full child custody.

 You are going to need a very good reason as to why this should be done.
-You will need a good lawyer as well as a very good private investigator in order to provide proof as to why the courts should believe you.
+You will need a good family lawyer in Bangkok as well as a very good private investigator in order to provide proof as to why the courts should believe you.
 Again, there is no guarantee and the courts have found her not fit to be a mother could very well make the aunt or other family member the sole legal guardian of the child.
+These are one of the divorce issues as well as child abduction in the country.

 Most times child custody disputes come from a divorce.
 Sometimes people can agree on the guardianship of the child and many times they don’t.
 The courts will then make the final judgment as to who will be the guardian of the child.
 As stated above the guardian could be a family member if they find neither of you fit to be a parent or think that staying in Thailand with the aunt or family member is in the best interest of the child.